emacsmirror/denote-agenda/README.md

 ## Errors and Patches

-If you find an error, or have a patch to improve this package (or are able to add additional DOI getters), please send an email to `~swflint/emacs-utilities@lists.sr.ht`.
+If you find an error, or have a patch to improve this package, please send an email to `~swflint/emacs-utilities@lists.sr.ht`.